Morrison & Foerster: History

-In 1891, Morrison formed a partnership with Constantine E.A.
-Foerster (1860–1898).
 Starting in the 1920s and 1930s, the firm developed a deep client roster, which brought stability to sustain the firm over the next three decades.

 In the 1960s, a group of young partners—John Austin, Dick Archer, and Bob Raven—set out to reinvigorate the firm in response to stagnant revenue and changes in the business and social environment.
 The strategy, resulting from the so-called "Schroeder's meetings" because they were held at the San Francisco restaurant, included ideas for modernizing the practice of law.
 The partners replaced outmoded policies and insisted on budgets and operational plans.
 The firm started to recruit at law schools and began hiring women lawyers.
 In time, the firm rebuilt its litigation practice by training new associates on small bank cases.

 In 1974, the firm expanded outside San Francisco and opened an office in Los Angeles to better meet the needs of longtime client Crocker National Bank.

 Soon after, the firm expanded again, opening an office in Washington, D.C. in 1979 and its first non-U.S. office in London in 1980.

 In 1987, the firm merged with New York-based litigation company Parker Auspitz and opened its Tokyo office.

 The firm merged again in 1991, this time with Ciotti & Murashige.
 A decade later, Morrison & Foerster became one of the largest international law firms in Tokyo when it merged with Ito & Mitomi.

 In 2003, Morrison & Foerster received their first 100% rating on HRC's Corporate Equality Index indicating they met all 7 of that year's criteria for having a positive record "toward lesbian, gay, bisexual and transgender employees, consumers and investors".

 In November 2013, the firm expanded its European presence by opening an office in Berlin.
 The following month, the German team advised Axel Springer, one of Europe's largest media companies, on its acquisition of N24 Media, Germany's largest independent producers of information.

 In 2022, Morrison & Foerster was a founding member of the Legal Alliance for Reproductive Rights, a coalition of United States law firms offering free legal services to people seeking and providing abortions in the wake of Dobbs v.
 Jackson Women's Health Organization, which overruled Roe v.
 Wade.

+In 2025, Morrison Foerster has been named a Firm of the Year in the five practice areas listed below by China Business Law Journal (CBLJ) as part of its 2025 China Business Law Awards.

 Clients

 The firm was the lead bankruptcy counsel to Residential Capital.
-ResCap). and secured their chapter 11 plan.
+ResCap. and secured their chapter 11 plan.

 In July 2013, Morrison & Foerster represented SoftBank in its $21.6 billion acquisition of a 78 percent stake in Sprint Nextel.
 According to The Wall Street Journal, the transaction was "one of the most complex and unusual deals in the annals of takeovers."
 The firm also represented SoftBank in Alibaba's U.S. IPO—the largest IPO in history.